Tags: Bill Ackman, Borders, charts, Herbalife, JCPenney, letters to investors, mistakes, Pershing Square, Retail, Target, thick and calloused skin

 For Bill Ackman, yesterday was sort of that day.
 Read more »

-Tags: charts, implausibility, Lawyers, Martin B. Klotz, Martin Klotz, might've even been three computer programs if he was indulging in a little Facebook action, physics, SAC Capital, scrolling can take a while, seven screens, timelines
+Tags: charts, implausibility, Lawyers, Martin B. Klotz, Martin Klotz, might've even been three computer programs if he was indulging in a little Facebook action, physics, SAC Capital, scrolling can take a while, seven screens, The Stevie Files, timelines

 A tendency in financial journalism, and journalism in general, really, is to write about the big names.
 The Lloyd Blankfeins.
 The Ben Bernankes.
 The Dick Fulds.
 The Steve Cohens.
 For readers, that means never learning about the true heroes.
 The men and women toiling behind the scenes.
 The ones doing the real and, quite often, extraordinary work.
 SAC Capital outside counsel Martin B. Klotz is one of those unsung heroes.